Klein tunneling in graphene: optics with massless electrons: Abstract

 \section{Abstract}

 {This article provides a pedagogical review on Klein tunneling in graphene, i.e. the peculiar tunneling properties of two-dimensional massless Dirac electrons.
 We consider two simple situations in detail: a massless Dirac electron incident either on a potential step or on a potential barrier and use elementary quantum wave mechanics to obtain the transmission probability.
-We emphasize the connection to related phenomena in optics, such as the Snell-Descartes law of refraction, total internal reflection, Fabry-P\'erot resonances, negative refraction index materials (the so called meta-materials), etc. We also stress that Klein tunneling is not a genuine quantum tunneling effect and that it is not paradoxical as it can be understood intuitively from simple physical arguments.
-An important role in Klein tunneling is played by the conservation of (sublattice) pseudo-spin, which is discussed in detail.
-The current experimental status is also reviewed.}
+We emphasize the connection to related phenomena in optics, such as the Snell-Descartes law of refraction, total internal reflection, Fabry-P\'erot resonances, negative refraction index materials (the so called meta-materials), etc. We also stress that Klein tunneling is not a genuine quantum tunneling effect as it does not necessarily involve passing through a classically forbidden region via evanescent waves.
+A crucial role in Klein tunneling is played by the conservation of (sublattice) pseudo-spin, which is discussed in detail.
+A major consequence is the absence of backscattering at normal incidence, of which we give a new shorten proof.
+The current experimental status is also thoroughly reviewed.
+The appendix contains the discussion of a one-dimensional toy model that clearly illustrates the difference in Klein tunneling between mono- and bi-layer graphene.}